 Curious about Maximalism?
 Here are 11 ways to get the Maximalist look.

-8. Make plants a feature in a minimalist space
+8. Make house plants a feature in a minimalist space

 House plants can really bring a coffee table to life, making a feature out of an often overlooked space.
 The trick to achieving this look effectively is ensuring an assortment of species, sizes and pot styles; arranged with little uniformity.